Operation of a Vehicle and DUI in Colorado

 SPEAK WITH A DUI DEFENSE ATTORNEY TODAY

 A DUI can seriously impact a defendant’s life.
 It may seem simple and straight forward, but this kind of case can be complicated.
-It is important to speak with a DUI Defense Attorney that understands the complexities of a DUI case.
+It is important to speak with a DUI Defense lawyer that understands the complexities of a DUI case.

 The law surrounding actual physical control is complex.
 The Lawrence Law Firm understands the cases surrounding this topic and monitors any change in the law.